Thymus: Development

 Scheme showing development of branchial epithelial bodies from the thoracic cavity of the fetus.
 I, II, III, IV.
 Branchial pouches.

-The thymocytes and the epithelium of the thymus have different developmental origins.
+Thymocytes and thymic epithelial cells have different developmental origins.
 The epithelium of the thymus develops first, appearing as two outgrowths, one on either side, of the third pharyngeal pouch.
 It sometimes also involves the fourth pharyngeal pouch.
 These extend outward and backward into the surrounding mesoderm and neural crest-derived mesenchyme in front of the ventral aorta.
-Here the thymocytes and epithelium meet and join with connective tissue.
+Here, the thymocytes and epithelium meet and join with connective tissue.
 The pharyngeal opening of each diverticulum is soon obliterated, but the neck of the flask persists for some time as a cellular cord.
-By further proliferation of the cells lining the flask, buds of cells are formed, which become surrounded and isolated by the invading mesoderm.
+As the cells lining the flask proliferate further, cell buds form; they become surrounded and isolated by the invading mesoderm.

-The epithelium forms fine lobules, and develops into a sponge-like structure.
+The epithelium forms fine lobules and develops into a sponge-like structure.
 During this stage, hematopoietic bone-marrow precursors migrate into the thymus.
 Normal development is dependent on the interaction between the epithelium and the hematopoietic thymocytes.
 Iodine is also necessary for thymus development and activity.